Japetus audio interview on Bay-FM 25th September 2008

 Is this the first video you have released?

 It's the first digital video.
-In the late 80's I shot a nature video on Video8 equipment but it was not good enough for the 21st century.
-It was very popular with health centres and was used to promote the Australian Conservation Foundation on TV.
+In the late 80's I shot a nature video Visions Of Paradise on Video8 equipment but it was not good enough for the 21st century.
+It was very popular with health centres and was used on TV to promote the Australian Conservation Foundation with the music of Midnight Oil.
 Also used on Qantas first class in-flight movie channel.

 The soundtrack works perfectly with the footage.
 Were you thinking of it or playing it while filming?

 All I have to do when I film is go into the same space I'm in when I make the music.
-It's a natural internal synching moment.
-It was a natural choice to select my 20th anniversary double album compilation Peace & Quite as the soundtrack.
+It's a natural internal syncing moment.
+It was a natural choice to select my 20th anniversary double album compilation Peace & Quiet as the soundtrack.

 What made you decide to put subtitles on it showing the scene location and the music that's playing?